 Your doctor usually recommends special testing after 32 weeks of pregnancy, but it may be performed earlier if needed.
 The tests may be repeated on a periodic basis.

 What are the common special tests?

-The non-stress test measures foetal heart rate over a given period with no stress placed on the foetus.
+A CTG measures foetal heart rate over a given period with no stress placed on the foetus.
 The test takes 20 minutes and may be performed while reclining or lying down.
 Foetal heart rate is measured by a belt with a sensor which is placed around your abdomen.
 The number of accelerations in heart rate over the 20-minute period helps your doctor determine your baby’s health.

 What are foetal movement counts?

 Foetal movement counts may be recommended if you feel your baby’s movements have decreased.
 This test is performed by counting the number of times your baby moves or kicks in the womb over a certain period.
 Your doctor can show you different ways to perform this test.